Organizing for Growth and Control? Think again.

 If you want growth, you need to bake it into your design model.
 One common element some companies utilize is more decentralized operations and, in particular, decision making.
 This is essentially the idea contained in the 2008 classic The Starfish and the Spider by Ori Brafman and Ron Beckstrom.

-Brafman and Beckstrom look at organizations as diverse as the Apache Nation and Craigslist to make their point that decentralized organizations have tremendous potential for growth.
+Brafman and Beckstrom looked at organizations as diverse as the Apache Nation and Craigslist to make their point that decentralized organizations have tremendous potential for growth.
 By depending on peer relationships to govern, these organizations dramatically increase the speed of new ideas and growth.
-Craigslist, for example, only has around 50 employees (in comparison, Facebook has around 58,000) but manages more than 50 billion pageviews per month.
+Craigslist, for example, only has around 500 employees (in comparison, Meta/Facebook has around 71,000) but manages more than 20 billion pageviews per month.

 It’s easier said than done though.
 How do you structure for growth?
 Here are five tips:

-• Give employees more authority.
+- Give employees more authority.
 In everything from customer service to budget creation, but especially in innovation, give employees more authority than you’re immediately comfortable with.
-This Forbes article on Chick-Fil-A is a few years old, but two principles still stand out: 1) how quickly the fast food giant was growing; and 2) how often the VP mentions the authority that individual operators have.
+This Forbes article on Chick-Fil-A is a bit dated, but two principles still stand out from its season of growth: 1) how quickly the fast food giant was growing; and 2) how often the VP mentions the authority that individual operators have.

 Control